gwastro/o2-bbh-pe/README.md

 ## Introduction

-This is the first public data release of samples from the posterior probability density function for the three binary black hole mergers---GW170104, GW170608, and GW170814---detected during the second observing run of the Advanced LIGO and Virgo observatories.
+This is a public data release of posterior samples from the parameter estimation analysis of the seven binary black hole mergers---GW170104, GW170608, GW170729, GW170809, GW170814, GW170818, and GW170823---detected during the second observing run of the Advanced LIGO and Virgo observatories using the gravitational-wave open data.
 The analysis to generate the data is presented in the paper posted at [arxiv:1811.09232](https://arxiv.org/abs/1811.09232).
 We provide a notebook to demonstrate how to read the files containing the posterior samples, handle the data, tools for visualizing the data, and commands for reconstructing figures 1, 2 and 3 in the paper.
 We also provide the configuration files and sample scripts with command lines to replicate our analyses for the three events to generate these data.

 We encourage use of these data in derivative works.
 If you use the material provided here, please cite the companion paper for this data release using the following reference.
 The companion paper provides a description of the data and our analyses for generating these data.
 ```
 @article{De:2018,
       author         = "De, Soumi and Capano, Collin D. and Biwer, C. M. and Nitz, Alexander H. and Brown, Duncan A.",
-      title          = "{Posterior samples of the parameters of black hole mergers released to date in the second Advanced LIGO--Virgo observing run}",
+      title          = "{Posterior samples of the parameters of black hole mergers in the second Advanced LIGO--Virgo observing run}",
       year           = "2018",
       eprint         = "1811.09232",
       archivePrefix  = "arXiv",